okta/okta-music-store/README.md

     recent version of Visual Studio available.
 2. Sign up for [Okta Developer Edition](http://developer.okta.com/).

-    You'll need an Okta "organization" of your own to use as you follow this gude.
+    You'll need an Okta *organization* of your own to use as you follow this gude.
 3.  *Optional:* Sign up for a [30 day free trial of Zendesk](https://www.zendesk.com/register).